SingleManTH/agiletoolkit.org/docs/data/agile-orm/overview.md

 ### The full expressiveness of SQL

-Based on [DSQL](/docs/data/dsql/overview), Agile ORM models offer an object oriented alternative to SQL that enables you to access the full power of your RDBMS.
+Based on [DSQL](/docs/data/dsql/overview), Agile ORM models offer an object-oriented alternative to SQL that enables you to access the full power of your RDBMS.

 ### Abstraction from the data structure